 - If there’s little or no quality content then you may have a significant opportunity to give people what they cannot currently find.

 Let’s say you own and operate a dog grooming business.
 You know dogs inside out, so there’s literally tons of stuff that you can use to write helpful articles for dog owners.

 Take a look at these search volumes for keywords related to Dog Grooming.
 There is a huge volume of searches for these Primary Keywords.
 This is what people are searching for, and you can rank for these terms, eventually.

-To begin creating content that people want, here’s what you need to do;
+To begin, here’s what you need to do;

 - Pick Primary Keywords (If you haven’t done it already for your business).
 These are keywords that relate to the core products or services you offer.
 They should be one or two words in length.
 In our case here it’s “dog grooming”.